DATAMATH CALCULATOR MUSEUM

 the PLT DS1 Data Sled a smaller cradle supporting just a USB connection was

-Processor: The first generation OMAP 1510 combines in one system the TMS320C55x DSP (Digital Signal Processor) with a ARM925 RISC (Reduced Instruction Set Computing) to perform the perfect balance between performance and power consumption for mobile products.
+Processor: The first generation OMAP 1510 combines in one system the TMS320C55x DSP (Digital Signal Processor) with an ARM925 RISC (Reduced Instruction Set Computing) to provide the perfect balance between performance and power consumption for mobile products.
 It was used between 2002 and 2006 in products like the Palm Tungsten T, Hewlett Packard iPAQ H6340, and Nokia 9300/9500 Communicator.

 Memory: The PLT SHH1 makes use of three different memory chips: